 The cosmopolitan capital of Spain’s Catalonia region is famous for its art and architecture – notably Antoni Gaudí – sandy beaches, one of the world’s top football clubs, vibrant nightlife and a world-beating food scene.
 With so many things to do in Barcelona, deciding how to spend your precious few days there can be a tough call.

-To start you on your way, I have made a map of the sights that you will cover during your two days in Barcelona.
-Attractions included in day one of this Barcelona itinerary are coloured in red on this map; day two sights are in yellow.
+To help you on your way, I have made a map of the sights that you will cover during your two days in Barcelona.
+Attractions included on day one of this Barcelona itinerary are coloured red on this map; day two sights are in black.